DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/startup-config.md

 ### Automatically Turning Track Power on at Startup

-Adding this line to [mySetup.h]{.title-ref} will cause the track power to turn on automatically when the \|EX-CS\| powers up.
+Adding this line to [mySetup.h] will cause the track power to turn on automatically when the \|EX-CS\| powers up.

 ``` cpp